CirroBio/Cirro-local-agent/README.md

 ### Debugging

-Debug mode can be enabled on the application by specifying the `--debug` flag on launch or setting log level to `DEBUG`.
+Debug mode can be enabled on the application by specifying the `--debug` flag on launch or setting log level to `DEBUG` in the configuration.

 ## Development